 2.1 This policy applies to EtonX and is designed to:

-- safeguard all CYP and other persons using whilst they are on the Course Site or in a Virtual Classroom.
+- ensure the welfare of all students using the EtonX system whilst they are on the Course Site or in a Virtual Classroom and

 - provide all EtonX staff and tutors with the framework and principles that guide our approach to safeguarding and child protection online.